What Cron Is and Why Server Administrators Rely on It

 sudo systemctl enable cron

-Cron tasks are defined in a crontab, which stands for "cron table".
-Each user on a Linux system can have their own crontab file containing their scheduled tasks.
-The system also maintains a set of scheduled tasks in /etc/cron.d/ and the standard directories such as /etc/cron.daily/, /etc/cron.hourly/, /etc/cron.weekly/, and /etc/cron.monthly/.
+Cron tasks are stored in a crontab file, which stands for "cron table".
+Each user on a Linux system can have their own crontab file containing personal scheduled tasks.
+The system also maintains a set of scheduled tasks in /etc/cron.d/ and standard directories like /etc/cron.daily/, /etc/cron.hourly/, /etc/cron.weekly/, and /etc/cron.monthly/.

 crontab -e

-This opens your crontab file in your default text editor.
+This command opens your crontab file in your default text editor.
 The first time you run this command, you may be prompted to select an editor.
-Choose nano or vim based on your preference.
+Most users prefer nano for its simplicity, though vim is available if you are comfortable with it.

-Each line in a crontab follows this format:
+Each line in a crontab follows this standard format:

 * * * * * /path/to/command